Particular/docs.particular.net/nservicebus/sqlserver/deployment-options.md

 ## Multi-catalog

-- Supported in Versions 2.1 and higher
+- Supported in Versions 2.1 to 2.x, legacy support in Versions 3.x, won't be supported in Versions 4.0 and higher
 - Requires Distributed Transaction Coordinator by default
 - Escalation to distributed transactions can be avoided by using Outbox and storing business data in the same database as Outbox data
 - Can be monitored with ServiceControl

 ## Multi-instance

-- Supported in Versions 2.1 to 3.x, won't be supported in Versions 4.0 and higher
+- Supported in Versions 2.1 to 2.x, legacy support in Versions 3.x, won't be supported in Versions 4.0 and higher
 - Requires Distributed Transaction Coordinator, even when using Outbox
 - Can't be monitored with ServiceControl